daydreaming-experiment/daydreaming-the-app.net/about/index.md

 This project has many facets:

-* On the scientific side, Jonathan Smallwood, his students Florence Ruby and Haakon Engen (Leipzig, Germany) are experts in the study of mind wandering.
-This app adresses some open questions on the nature of this object of  their studies.
+* On the scientific side, Jérôme Sackur and his PhD student [Mikael Bastian] (Paris, France) are experts in the study of mind wandering.
+This app adresses questions on the mechanisms underlying our ability to daydream.
 * On the technical side, Vincent Adam (London, UK), Sebastien Lerique (Berlin, Germany) are very interested in the exploratory use of new ways to gather in vivo data through new technologies.

-* One a larger scale, the joint analysis of large datasets in the psychology field is a key interest of Tal Yarkoni (Boulder Colorado, USA), who recently created his Lab in the emerging field of Psychoinformatics.
+This app is developed in the context of the project [Science en Poche] that aims to promote and ease the development of mobile applications for scientific purposes.
+Science en Poche is hosted at the [Complex Systems Institute] headed by [David Chavalarias] and is funded by the city of Paris.
+The app wouldn't be that nice without the help of our designer ([Gislain Delaire]).

 ## Contact